sfogo/spring-demoa2/README.md

 * There is no `web.xml` file in `WEB-INF` folder.
 See in [pom.xml](server/pom.xml) how `maven-war-plugin` is told not to fail on missing `web.xml`.

-* **CAREFUL** In order for Spring Boot to support a deployable war (as opposed to just running with `mvn spring-boot:run`), it has to use `spring-boot-starter-tomcat`.
-Spring documentation explains it [here](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-create-a-deployable-war-file).

 * If Tomcat is used behind a front-end proxy server, it does not know either (like [webapp runner at Heroku](#ssl-termination)) whether requests are being proxied.
 One way to tell Tomcat incoming requests are being proxied is to change the `Connector` settings in `$TOMCAT_HOME/conf/server.xml`.
 ```xml
     <!-- Default settings -->